-The OpenPlant Forum provides a platform for exploring the potential applications of reprogrammed biological systems, and a framework for exploring the wider implications of the potentially disruptive new technologies.
+The annual OpenPlant Forum explores potential applications of reprogrammed biological systems and the wider implications of the potentially disruptive new technologies.
 The Forum is held annually, in the last week of July, alternating between Cambridge and Norwich.
-(We welcome attendees from outside OpenPlant).
+We welcome attendees from outside OpenPlant!

 Fast & Frugal Biotechnology 2017

 The 2017 OpenPlant Forum provided a showcase for new technical developments in lyophilised cell-free systems and curriculum development, which allow gene expression experiments in low resource environments with poor access to refrigeration and containment facilities.
 Invited speakers were: Jim Swartz (Stanford), Keith Pardee (University of Toronto), Sebastian Maerkl (EPFL), Simon Moore (Imperial College), Simon Moore (Imperial College), Maneshree Jugmohan-Naidu (South African National Department of Science and Technology), Simon Trace (Oxford Policy Management), Lara Allen (Centre for Global Equality), Fiona Robertson (University of Zimbabwe), Jake Wintermute (CRI Paris), Karen Ingram (Artist), Helene Steiner (Microsoft Research), Mario Arteaga (Universidad Veracruzana), Dan Jenkins (Science and Plants for Schools).